giantswarm/docs/src/content/guides/deploying-istio/index.md

 ### Requests are not routed to the ingress gateway

 In some cases, the default gateway is not configured properly.
-If istio has just been deployed, try to delete it and check the status again using the command below.
+If Istio has just been deployed, try to delete it and check the status again using the command below.

 ```nohighlight
 $ kubectl delete gateways.networking.istio.io istio-autogenerated-k8s-ingress -n istio-system
 ```

-### Trafic load balancing is not working at layer seven
+### Traffic load balancing is not working at layer seven

 Ensure you don't have multiple services using different protocols (service port names) for the same pods.
 Remember Istio discovers the protocol getting the prefix of the port name set in the service resources.